mahyarErshad/Pet-Shop/README.md

 phoenix20 (for 20% discount)

 # Admin Dashboard
 In Login/Register page use admin@admin email address and enter any password you want to see the admin dashboard.
-You can't add, edit or delete anything there!
+You can't add, edit or delete anything there, just watch it!

 ### Dedicated to my beloved cat, Phoenix